 The United States government was established not as a limitless ruler of subjugated citizens, but as a protector of individual rights and bound by a constitution which limits its powers.

 Clearly, the U.S. Constitution does not grant the federal government dictatorial power, and by the incorporation doctrine, the 14th Amendment limits the power of state governments correspondingly.

 The distinguishing virtue in the founding of this country is the recognition of individual rights; the idea that each and every individual has a right to his own life.
 The standard, therefore, by which U.S. federal and state government should act is simply to protect individual rights.

 The government’s response to the pandemic has succeeded in exploiting people’s fear—both rational and irrational—to evade the standard of individual rights, and without most of us noticing, a different standard has been tacitly substituted in place of individual rights; the public health.

 On the surface, public health might appear to be legitimately interchangeable with individual rights.
-Afterall, what kind of person would advocate for public sickness?
+Afterall, what kind of person wouldn’t advocate for public health?
 But although practitioners in the field of public health serve the legitimate functions of finding causes of—and recommending specific behaviors to prevent—diseases and injuries, this is not the purpose of government.
 Public health practitioners may recommend policies to government, but it is the task of government to factor such recommendations when defining and enforcing laws; laws based on the objective standard of protecting individual rights.